dagflow-team/dayabay-model/README.md

 These are the supplementary functions to work with some of the input data, which are called from within a model:

-- `refine_reactor_data.py` — take averaged with a window of a few weeks reactor data and build arrays with daily data for reactor power and fission fractions.
+- `refine_neutrino_rate_data.py` — take averaged with a window of a few weeks neutrino rate data and build arrays with daily data for neutrino rate.
 The 0-th day is tied to the first Daya Bay's day of data taking.
 No interpolation is done, the values within the period are assigned to each day of the period.
 - `refine_detector_data.py` — perform a similar process to the detector data and build arrays with efficiency, livetime and rate of accidentals.
-- `sync_reactor_detector_data.py` — checks the consistency of the arrays produced by the previous scripts and ensured they are synced in time.
+- `sync_neutrino_rate_detector_data.py` — checks the consistency of the arrays produced by the previous scripts and ensured they are synced in time.
 - `refine_lsnl_data.py` — interpolates and extrapolates input LSNL data.

 #### Unit tests